Cycling vs. Golf. Which activity is better for the body, soul, and wallet? The answer is easy: Cycling rules. Golf sucks.

 Golf will have little choice but to evolve as the ecosystem around us changes.
 Fortunately, some are getting the message.
 Yes, it is possible to create a more sustainable course, but the footprint is still quite invasive.

 Contrast all of THAT with cycling.
-When I ride my bike to work, there’s very little impact to the environment.
+When I ride my bike to work, there’s very little impact on the environment.
 Sure, I may occasionally take out a daredevil squirrel or squash a few bugs, but I’m otherwise pretty harmless.

 Producing the materials to create bicycles and bicycle-related equipment is no less environmentally impactful than it is for the production of golf equipment.
 Nevertheless, the beauty of cycling is you can ride almost anywhere a trail or roadway exists.